jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

 Also, I just want to make myself clear: do not street fight&nbsp;**(**[**read my article on why it's a bad idea**](https://edlatimore.com/how-to-win-a-street-fight/){: target="_blank" rel="noopener noreferrer"}**)**.
 To get the feeling of being under intense physical pressure to perform in a primal survival manner, join an MMA, kickboxing, or boxing gym.
 Once there, train for and take a fight.
 Don’t just go in for exercise.

 That’s a safe, legal, controlled way to get exposure to violence.

+Until then, the rest is up to you.